10 Referral Program Strategies to Steal

 Mix Free Credits with a Coupon

 Quip, a dental hygiene service, offers a $5 refill credit to customers who refer a friend that signs up.
 The friend also gets a $5 coupon.
-The referrals help this subscription service reach new customers by word-of-mouth.
+The referrals help this subscription service reach new customers by word-of-mouth marketing.

 Why it works: Quip is mindful of how it positions the referral – as a “gift.”
 People love receiving gifts.
-The program landing page is also beautifully designed, simple and easy to understand.
+The program landing page is a useful marketing tool that is also beautifully designed, simple and easy to understand.

 Do It for a Cause

 Vena, a software company that helps businesses manage their budgeting, planning and revenue forecasting, donates $3,000 to the charity of a customer’s choice if they refer a business.
 The company lists the charities they work with below the form for easy reference.

 Why it works: People are typically inclined to do good for the community, especially if they’re given an easy opportunity.
 A referral program is often an extension of how the company operates, so people will be more likely to help a business achieve its goal if they are also helping make the world a better place.

 Fundraise with a Partner

 Papa Gino’s pizza shop offers local organizations fundraising opportunities for joining them in the restaurant.
 If the nonprofit comes into the pizza shop on a given night, they will receive 20% of the proceeds.